 Her father Halili, as well as his sons, took her to men's assemblies, where she saw with her own eyes the heroes of the time such as Isa Boletini, Shaqir Smaka, etc. Decisions were made in those assemblies to fire rifles at the Serbian occupier.

 It was here that Shota met Azem Galica, whom she married in 1915.
 She wore men's clothes instead of bridal gowns.
 Instead of the dowry she put the gun to her arms and became a mountain bride.
 At her wedding participated 300 people with 300 rifles.
 300 highlanders danced the dance of the mountain Kaçaks.
 Shota from that moment was no longer separated from Azem and his comrades.
 Her bridal room became Cicavica.
 Her ornaments were necklaces with bullets around her waist.
 This was Shota - the Albanian woman, who never got tired of the difficult life in the mountains.
 As such, she continued these paths without fluctuating even after the death of her life partner, Azem Galica.

 Shote Galica's life as a warrior

 Shota, during her life in the mountains, had faced the Serbian occupier dozens of times.
 She often fought for hours, in different positions and many times in inconvenient and unequal armaments.
 So myths and legends were created about Shota, Azem, and her comrades.
-Rumors were circulating that Azem Galica, along with his chest, was flying.
+Rumors were circulating that Azem Galica was flying.
 Another myth was that when Shota shouted: "Oooo, wait, wait for Azem Galica o heejjj" was heard beyond seven mountains and hills.
-Also, they used to say that Azem and Shota could not be hit by the bullet of the enemy etc.
+Also, they used to say that Azem and Shota could not be hit by the bullet of the enemy, etc.